Avon11/Chotu-Go/README.md

-# Chotu-Go: URL Shortener Service
+# ShrinkRay: Bringing URL reduction to galactic proportions!

-Chotu-Go is a simple and efficient URL shortener service built with Go.
+ShrinkRay is a simple and efficient URL shortener service built with Go.
 It allows users to create short, easy-to-share URLs that redirect to longer, original URLs.

 ## Features